 The field doesn't save its value properly.

-#4 Updated by Jim P about 5 years ago
+#4 Updated by Jim P over 5 years ago

 This is working great for me now.